jumpnow/jumpnowtek-site/_posts/2015-11-15-Upgrade-strategy-for-BBB.md

     # tar -C /media -xJf <image-file>.tar.xz
     # umount <new-root-partition>

-Additional data from the current *rootfs* might want to be copied over to the new *rootfs* before it is unmounted (ssh keys, etc...)
+Additional data from the current *rootfs* might want to be copied over to the new *rootfs* before it is unmounted: ssh keys, `/etc/fstab`, `/etc/hostname`, etc...

 The assumption is the *rootfs* is **read-only** when running so any changes have to be made now.

 The final step is updating the bootloader so that it knows about the new *rootfs*.